Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of sea lions on top of a rock in La Jolla

-While La Jolla Village isn’t as close to the beach, it’s a quick drive from La Jolla’s best sights and attractions, such as the famous sea lions!
+While La Jolla Village isn’t as close to the beach, it’s a quick drive from top sights and attractions, such as the famous sea lions!

-La Jolla Village is also a great place to stay if you’re hoping to explore outside of La Jolla and take advantage of the many San Diego activities and attractions.
-For example, the village offers easy access to Balboa Park and the San Diego Zoo.
+La Jolla Village is a great place to stay if you’re hoping to explore outside of La Jolla and take advantage of the many San Diego activities and attractions.
+The village offers easy access to Balboa Park and the San Diego Zoo.

 Pros of Staying in La Jolla Village: